LaStepa/lastepa.github.io/_posts/2020-03-10-idiacanthus.md

   - url: /assets/images/idiacanthus/wurlitzer18.jpg
     image_path: /assets/images/idiacanthus/wurlitzer18.jpg
 ---
-Idiacanthus was a promising project formed in Madrid, Spain, in 2018.
+Idiacanthus was a promising instrumental, progressive rock project formed in Madrid, Spain, in 2018.
 After diligently composing a truly unique sound and set of songs for nearly three years, the COVID-19 pandemic resulted in the studio recording being cancelled and the group disbanding.

 **Asa Ekengren** - Drums
 **Jaime Pascual** - Bass